cyjorosz/JS_practice/README.md

 # JavaScript Practice

-Practicing JavaScript using QuickStart to JavaScript tutorial.
+Practicing JavaScript using Pluralsight's QuickStart to JavaScript tutorial.